Gunthwaite

-Gunthwaite is a hamlet in the civil parish of Gunthwaite and Ingbirchworth, in the Barnsley district, in South Yorkshire, England.
+Gunthwaite is a hamlet in the civil parish of Gunthwaite and Ingbirchworth, in the metropolitan borough of Barnsley in South Yorkshire, England.
 It is on the boundary of Kirklees in West Yorkshire.
+Until 1974 it was in the West Riding of Yorkshire.

 The settlement can be traced back over 1,000 years.

+The name Gunthwaite derives from the Old Norse Gunhildþveit meaning 'Gunhild's clearing'.

 Within the parish is located Gunthwaite Hall, former seat of the Bosville family.
-Its 16th century Grade I listed close-studded cruck barn is still in agricultural use and has been described as "one of the glories of the parish."
+Its 16th century Grade I listed close-studded cruck barn is still in agricultural use and has been described as "one of the glories of the parish".
 Also to be found nearby is Gunthwaite Spa, a sulphur-rich spring whose waters emerge from a pipe set in a stone recess by the side of Carr Lane.
 Here, the old practice of celebrating Spaw Sunday still survives to this day.

+Gunthwaite was formerly a township in the parish of Penistone, in 1866 Gunthwaite became a separate civil parish, on 1 April 1938 the parish was abolished and merged with Ingbirchworth to form "Gunthwaite and Ingbirchworth".
+In 1931 the parish had a population of 64.